AI Use Cases/Financial Services

 3

-Step 3: High-confidence threats (scores 75+) trigger automated protective actions - account lockdown, step-up authentication, or customer notification via SMS/email - while medium-risk events (50-74) are queued for analyst review with full forensic context pre-populated.
+Step 3: High-confidence threats (scores 75+) trigger automated protective actions - account lockdown, step-up authentication, or customer notification via SMS/email - while medium-risk events (50-74) are queued for analyst review with full incident context pre-populated.

 4